kent-map/kent/19c/19c-rossetti-biography.md

 **Place:** Birchington, [Margate](/dickens/19c-margate)

-**Events:** Death of Dante Gabriel Rossetti in Birchington-on-Sea in 1882; Birchington Churchyard’ written by Christina Rossetti in the same year.
+**Events:** Death of Dante Gabriel Rossetti in Birchington-on-Sea in 1882; 'Birchington Churchyard’ written by Christina Rossetti in the same year.

 D. G. Rossetti was a prolific English poet, painter, and illustrator of the Pre-Raphaelite movement.
 He was one of the founders of the Pre-Raphaelite Brotherhood in 1848.
 His sister Christina was a poet associated with the Pre-Raphaelite literary movement.
 Her most famous collection was _Goblin Market and Other Poems_ (1862).